Director of Professional Learning and Organizational Development

 Additional professional learning in the areas of intervention, assessment, system-level change, classroom coaching, PLC/blended learning/face-to-face opportunities customized to meet the district’s needs

-Lending of resources and assessments from the IU8 Lending Library
+Lending of resources and assessments from the IU8 MTSS Lending Library.
+Request access to the MTSS Lending Library

 SPECIAL EDUCATION LEADERSHIP